andreipfeiffer/css-in-js/README.md

 #### Worth mentioning observations

 - 😕 bundles styles even if they are not used in component
-- 😥 it doesn't handle dynamic styles: you can use built-in `variants` based on predefined types, or __inline styles__ for user defined styles
+- 😥 it doesn't handle dynamic styles: you can use built-in `variants` based on predefined types, or __inline styles__ for user-defined styles

 <br />